Potassium Supplement

 Warnings and Precautions

 Contraindications: Patients with hyperkalemia, renal failure, or intestinal obstruction should not use this medication.
-Patients with heart disease should be evaluated by a physician before use.
+Cardiac patients should be evaluated by a physician before use.

 Pregnant and breastfeeding women should inform their doctor, as abnormal potassium levels may affect the fetus or infant.
-Elderly patients over 65 or those with impaired renal function need dosage adjustments to prevent accumulation and toxicity.
+Elderly patients over 65 or those with impaired kidney function should have dosage adjustments to prevent accumulation and toxicity.

 Drug Interactions